bright-nickson/Klya-ai/IMPLEMENTATION_SUMMARY.md

 ---

-**AfriGrowth AI is now a fully functional, production-ready SaaS platform that authentically serves the Ghanaian entrepreneurial ecosystem with cutting-edge AI technology, local payment methods, and cultural sensitivity.**
+**KLYA AI is now a fully functional, production-ready SaaS platform that authentically serves the Ghanaian entrepreneurial ecosystem with cutting-edge AI technology, local payment methods, and cultural sensitivity.**